 Parker issued at least ten varieties of tokens, all with the same inscription and figure on the faces, but with slight variations.
 When the tokens arrived, they were emptied out in a huge pile in the window, and as small change was scarce, people flocked to the shop to exchange their silver for the more convenient copper.
 All pennies were withdrawn from circulation in the 1860s.

 Richard spent many months each year in a camp beside Spring Creek, so it was no surprise when his son William purchased his holiday house then later retired to Torquay.
 William became involved with Torquay community affairs.

 According to the TIA One Hundred Years – A short History, William (1849 – 1928) was an active member of the TIA.
 He is remembered most for his commitment to beautifying the beach fronts with trees.
 William would also throw tea tree seeds along the Geelong Road as he drove in his buggy to beautify the main road.
+William was at one time President of the Torquay Improvement Association and a life member of the Foreshore committee.
 He was a pioneer footballer and at one time the fastest runner in Geelong.
 On the anniversary of his death in 1929 a bench was made with the plaque below.
 The bench is no longer there but the plaque sits on the other side of the road to the Anzac memorials.